awsdocs/amazon-rds-user-guide/doc_source/custom-rr.md

   ```
   do-not-delete-rds-custom-db-DB_resource_id-6-digit_UUID-dg
   ```
++ Make sure not to change the `DB_UNIQUE_NAME` for the primary DB instance\.
+Changing the name causes any restore operation to become stuck\.
 + While creating a Oracle replica, RDS Custom temporarily pauses the cleanup of redo log files\.
 In this way, RDS Custom ensures that it can apply these logs to the new Oracle replica after it becomes available\.
 + If your RDS Custom DB instance is a CDB, we recommend that you don't specify the clause `STANDBYS=NONE` in a `CREATE PLUGGABLE DATABASE` command\.
 The goal is to ensure that your standby CDB contains all PDBs if a failover occurs\.